altocodenl/tagaway/readme.md

 ### Todo alpha remaining

 - Pics
-   - Fixes: years (no eyes, bold, no re-sort), extra video icons.
    - Fix scroll height when having many tags on tag search.
    - * Query based on actual query.
    - * Download a single picture.
    - * Download multiple pictures as one zip file.
    - UI team changes (Ruben):
       - Fix z-index of dropdown.
-      - Move actions bar to the bottom and make position fixed.
-      - Add button for adding new tag, as alternate path to pressing "enter".
       - **Discuss**: When clicking on no man's land, unselect?
 - Upload
    - Don't redraw box of new uploads when other uploads are updated.